-- A competitive ride which has been officially sanctioned by the North American Trail Ride Conference (NATRC) may consist of one, two or all divisions as provided for in Section 4.
-(A ride offering a Novice Division must also offer a Competitive Pleasure Division.) - b.
+- A competitive ride which has been officially sanctioned by the North American Trail Ride Conference (NATRC) may consist of one or more divisions as provided for in Section 4. - b.
 Only a sanctioned ride in good standing may claim to operate under this rule book. - c.
 Sanctioned rides may reserve dates on the NATRC ride calendar. - d.
-Ride year will end the second Sunday in November. - In order that rule standardization will prevail on all sanctioned rides, competitors, chairs and judges must comply with all rules as outlined herein. - Rule violations may cause denial or revocation of sanction of the ride with loss of points to the competitors. - g.
-Failure to comply with established NATRC sanctioning guidelines may cause denial or revocation of sanction.
+Ride year ends the last Sunday in November. - e.
+In order that rule standardization will prevail on all sanctioned rides, competitors, chairs and judges must comply with all rules as outlined herein. - f.
+Rule violations may cause loss of placings, points and mileage to the competitors. - g.
+Failure to comply with established NATRC sanctioning guidelines up to 14 days prior to the ride date may cause denial or revocation of sanction.
+Further failure to comply with sanctioning guidelines or rules will cause a review of the ride by the sanction chair, executive committee, and representative from the judges committee.
+The review committee will render a judgement on allowing placings, points, and mileage.